The Messenian Wars: How Sparta conquered and enslaved its neighbours

 The Messenian Wars were a series of conflicts between the ancient Greek city-states of Sparta and Messenia which dramatically transformed the sociopolitical landscape of the Peloponnesian Peninsula.

-For Sparta, the wars led to the consolidation of its military power and the establishment of its unique social structure, including the helot system—a form of serfdom that would both strengthen and challenge the Spartan state for centuries.
+For Sparta, the wars led to the consolidation of its military power and the establishment of its unique social structure, including the helot system—a form of slavery that would both strengthen and challenge the Spartan state for centuries.

 Why did Sparta and Messenia go to war?